zosman1/PatriotChat/README.md

 >Run `yarn install` to install dependancies required for the following

 ### Server
-1. Make sure your dependancies are installed
+1. Make sure your dependencies are installed
 2. `yarn run server`
 3. the server should now be up and running
 ### Mobile